When you put so much time, effort and creativity

 it is understandable for you to want to

 protect your work.
 Why?
-If you don't protect your creative work, others with far more resources than you can and will use the fruits of your hard labor as a basis to launch their own work and will never give you credit for it.
+If you don't protect your creative work, there are people with far more resources than you who can and will use the fruits of your hard labor as a basis to launch their own work and will never give you credit for it.
 If the likelihood of that happening does not worry you, then this is surely NOT the site for you.
 I repeat, this is surely not the site for you and it would be wise for you to stop reading now.

-However, if you never want to be in a position where someone else gets credit for your hard work, I strongly recommend you read this page thoroughly.
+However, if you never want to be in a position where someone else gets credit for your hard work, I strongly recommend you read this page thoroughly, over and over again.

 When seeking to encrypt, release and distribute scripts written in an interpreted language, the most common questions I'm sure you've encountered were; can it be done, if so, how?
 Unfortunately, the generally accepted answers to those questions are that you can't, or that

 it doesn't really work, or you shouldn't, or it costs lots of money.